Building Midtown's Creative Economy

 Many community development experts recognize the importance of informal public gathering places (coffee shops, community co-ops, etc.) in building community and in economic development of a neighborhood.
 ELSEWorks leads the effort to identify an operator, provide facility planning, and support execution.

 Midtown is a unique neighborhood in Jackson because it has such a diversity of uses, including commercial, residential, and light industrial.
 ELSEWorks works to recruit businesses and artists to locate in vacant buildings and warehouses.

 - MicroInvestment Program

 The MicroInvestment Program provides entrepreneurs and small businesses advice and consultation to obtain capital.

 Hope Enterprise Corporation

 Hope Enterprise Corporation is a private nonprofit community development financial institution.
-Students assisted with expansion efforts into two rural Mississippi communities that had lost their only banks.
+Students assisted with expansion efforts into three rural Mississippi communities that had lost their only banks.
 Students conducted marketing research, participated in membership drives, conducted financial literacy sessions, and attended the grand opening (where new accounts surpassed expectations!).